forcepusher/UnityWebUtility/Packages/com.bananaparty.webutility/README.md

 Paste this: `https://github.com/forcepusher/com.bananaparty.webutility.git#4.0.0`
 See the minimum required Unity version in the `package.json` file.
 Find "Samples" in the package window and click the "Import" button.
 To update the package, simply add it again using a different version tag.

+Also see the [Development Repo](https://github.com/forcepusher/UnityWebUtility) if you want to modify this package.